cgravier/lab-linearcounting/README.md

  * Understand the existing code that is giving to you
  * Start coding what is missing in the class <code>Analyzer</code> (Some hints are given in the <code>TODO</code> comments section of the main method).

+## Remark

+I tried not to use Maven, JDK 8 or any other libraries (e.g. it's a shame there a syso and no logger) although it may ease the code and its understanding.
+The lab rooms in different universities this course is given may not have any aforementionned software, the student may have a limited knowledge on Java ecosystem, or a proxy is in the way (sometimes configuring the proxy at different levels is tricky for the students and we end up spending most of the time in explaining what a proxy is than actually coding ;-))

+This is therefore not code close to production at all, use it at your own risk and I am not responsible for anything.

 Christophe Gravier | @chgravier<br/>
 christophe.gravier@univ-st-etienne.fr<br/>